MicrosoftDocs/minecraft-creator/creator/TestDocs/CustomBlock.md

 ---
 author: v-josjones
 ms.author: v-josjones
-title: Introduction to Adding Custom Blocks ms.prod: gaming
+title: How to add a Custom Block ms.prod: gaming
 ---